-I was in two units in the United States Air Force where regulations, just about all of them, were waived.
-The mission was so important, we were told, that if we needed to deviate from a rule or regulation that we should use our best judgement and press on.
-The problem is that not all pilots possess the same high level of judgement and sometimes that is just in the eye of the beholder.
+I was in two squadrons in the United States Air Force where regulations, just about all of them, were waived.
+The mission was so important, we were told, that if we needed to deviate from a rule or regulation that we should use our best judgment and press on.
+The problem is that not all pilots possess the same high level of judgment and sometimes that is just in the eye of the beholder.

 Quite often the other pilot would say "that's waived," when it just couldn't be.
 I often replied, "you can't waive the laws of physics."
 But not everyone understands this.
 Why?
 I blame the movie Superman.
 We saw this in a theater when it was the number one box office hit.
 At one point Lois Lane is falling from atop the Daily Planet office building to her certain death.
 Superman changes into his tights and soars up to catch her.
 (Video: Superman Catches Lois) At that point I said, too loudly I guess, "Now she's twice as dead."

 Well, as it turns out, I didn't figure that only falling half the distance her velocity would be reduced almost by the factor of Superman's velocity upon arrival halfway up the building.
 So she isn't twice as dead, she is slightly more dead.
 (260 G's in Superman's arms versus 250 G's on the pavement.)

 I offer this not as a movie critique, but as a critique on two sets of ideas.
 First, for those of you who say the regulations don't apply to you.
 Those regulations may be based on something that may very well come from physics and will apply to you no matter your feelings about those regulations.
 Second, for those of you (and me) who think they have it all figured out.
 Maybe you (we) don't.
 I finally got around to checking the math.

 Assumption: The Daily Planet Building = 1/2 Empire State Building = 625'

 Formula for distance fallen d due to gravity for a given time t:

 Time for Lois Lane to fall from top to bottom of the building: